Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"Warsaw Ghetto Uprising suppressed".</h2 head><h3 quote align='center'>"On this day in 1943, Nazi troops quelled the month-long Warsaw Ghetto Uprising, in which Polish Jews and partisan fighters, led by Mordecai Anielewicz and the Jewish Fighting Organization, resisted deportation to the Treblinka extermination camp.".</h3 quote></h3 OTD
+<h3 OTD<h2 head>"School segregation outlawed by U.S. Supreme Court".</h2 head><h3 quote align='center'>"On this day in 1954, lawyer Thurgood Marshall scored a landmark victory as the U.S. Supreme Court unanimously ruled in Brown v.
+Board of Education of Topeka that racial segregation in public schools was unconstitutional.
+Read our list of 10 milestones in U.S. civil rights history".</h3 quote></h3 OTD